Rupi Kaur: Milk and Honey (2014–2016)

 At first submitted her poetry to literary anthologies, magazines and journals, to little success.
-Kaur's first book, Milk and Honey, was self-published on Createspace on 4 November 2014, after she begun work at age 18.
+Kaur's first book, Milk and Honey, was self-published on Createspace on 4 November 2014, after she began work at age 18.
 She created the poems in Milk and Honey "entirely for [herself], with zero concept of book in mind", and sold more than 10,000 copies.
 Kaur recalled that she was hesitant to submit to magazines or journals because it "felt like I was taking apart [Milk and Honey] and throwing things at different walls, hoping they would stick.
 I feel like it only made sense when it was [collected] because this is a body of work".

 In March 2015, as a part of her university photography project, Kaur – intending to challenge prevalent societal menstrual taboos and the objectification of women – posted a series of photographs to Instagram depicting herself with menstrual blood stains on her clothing and bed sheets.
 Internet trolls harassed Kaur over the photos, which were twice removed for not complying with the site's terms of service; Kaur claimed that she was not notified beforehand or given a reason and criticised their censorship as misogynistic and reaffirming what she sought to condemn – deeming the act an "attack on my humanity".
 Instagram apologized and brought back the images, citing a mistaken removal.

 Her response went viral, credited with bringing Kaur more followers and leading to the subsequent rise in popularity of her poetry.
 She later regretted writing her response, finding widespread disdain affected her mental health, experiencing anxiety that "sort of set in and never really left" and suicidal thoughts for a period of time.
 That same year, she wrote 10 chapters of a yet unpublished novel.

 As Kaur rose to prominence on social media, Milk and Honey was re-released by Andrews McMeel Publishing, which saw her work alongside an editor for the first time.
 It became a "blockbuster" success and, as of 2017, has sold 2.5 million copies worldwide and translated into 25 languages – the same year, it was the best-selling book in Canada.
 During a poetry reading in 2015, Kaur, upon seeing a line of her fans that extended four street blocks, fully realised the extent of her audience and grew more confident in her poetry as a result.
 She performed a TED Talk the next year.
-Kirsty Melville, publisher and president of AMP, credits the book's success with Kaur's connection to her readers.
+Kirsty Melville, publisher and president of AMP, credits the book's success to Kaur's connection to her readers.

 At age 22, she employed seven people to aid her, as a part of a company she founded.
 While writing, her team often manages her social media.
 She would later describe the success of Milk and Honey as surreal, noting a deeply sentimental and inspiring attachment.

+In August 2024, it was one of 13 books banned statewide by Utah's state board of education, on the grounds of its "objective sensitive material."